Quick Start Guide

 • Delete /entity/{id} Deletes an existing record identified by the {id} path parameter.

-NOTE: The registered routes will have the same name as the given struct.
+NOTE: The registered routes will have the same name as the given struct, but if you want to change route name, you can implement RestPath method in the struct:

 Overriding Default Handlers